-Positions are available for work focused in two seperate areas/divisions.
+Positions are available for work focused in three areas:

-The Division of Nuclear Medicine and Molecular Imaging at Johns Hopkins is a leader in the development and delivery of theranostic agents for cancer and in radiopharmaceutical development – for cancer and for brain PET.
-Programs extend from basic science (biology, chemistry, physics and biomedical engineering) to clinical studies.
+The T32 program is sponsored by the Division of Nuclear Medicine and Molecular Imaging in the Russell H. Morgan Department of Radiology.
+Johns Hopkins is a leader in the development and delivery of imaging and theranostic agents for cancer and in radiopharmaceutical development – for cancer and for brain PET.
+Mentorship is also available from other departments at Johns Hopkins University.

 Applicants must have either an MD or DO (US diploma not required).
-Applicants must be accepted into an ACGME approved residency or fellowship (prefer but not limited to radiology) but not yet on faculty.
 Can be from outside USA or Canada.

-Applicants must be: a citizen of the United States, or a non-citizen national, or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (1-151 or 1-551) or some other verification of legal admission as a permanent resident.
+Applicants must be a citizen of the United States, a non-citizen national, or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (1-151 or 1-551) or some other verification of legal admission as a permanent resident.